 - Classroom Taste Tests / Meet the Farmer Day

-- Ability to supply additional produce in support of Harvest of the Month programming
+- Partnership with Feed Our Future to support Harvest of the Month programming

 - Online ordering system